 Processed Keto Food Items List

-While you don’t have to avoid these processed keto food altogether, they should not make up the bulk of your food intake.
+While you don’t have to avoid this processed keto food altogether, it should not make up the bulk of your food intake.
 And you should always pay attention to the ingredients and nutrition they bring to the table.

 Common processed keto food options include: